Volvo XC60 Recharge hybrid interior, dashboard & comfort

 - 1VerdictThe Volvo XC60 Recharge hybrid combines petrol and electric power with plug-in capability to deliver economy and family-friendly practicality

-- 5Interior & comfort - currently readingThe XC60 Recharge's interior is nicely trimmed and feels different to rivals', offering individuality alongside quality, technology and comfort
+- 5Interior, dashboard & comfort - currently readingThe XC60 Recharge's interior is nicely trimmed and feels different to rivals', offering individuality alongside quality, technology and comfort